Dr. Thomas passed away on Thursday, June 4, 2021. Read our organization's obituary tribute to him below.

 2018: Featured on The Veronica Harris Show (DCTV)

 June 4, 2021: Dr. Clifford Thomas passed away.
-Go to this link to view his June 15 home-going celebration.
 A life well-lived will never end.

 On August 28, 1963, Dr. Clifford Thomas had the honor of hearing Dr. Martin Luther King, Jr., speak on the Mall in Washington, D.C.
 One message that remained in his heart was that people should be judged by the content of their characters.
 At home, his parents taught him that it was not enough to live his life for himself alone, but that he should share his skills and help others reach their potential.
 Dr. Thomas embodied both these messages throughout his personal and professional lives.
 Not only did he excel in martial arts, eventually becoming a professional kick boxer, but through martial arts he found his voice and his path as a teacher.